neyer/respect/README.md

 The new implied matrix here is:

       I =
-        0.7 1.0 0.7
+        0.125 1.0  0.125
-        1.0 1.4 1.0
+        1.0   0.25 1.0
-        0.7 1.0 0.7
+        0.125 1.0  0.125

 Notice that Person 1, who has no opinion of Person 3, remained the same.
-Person 2 now has more implied respect for Person 1 (up to 1.0 from 0.3), and Person 3 now has implied respect for Person 1.
+Person 2 now has more implied respect for Person 1 (up to 1.0 from 0.875), and Person 3 now has implied respect for Person 1.
 How does this new implied matrix respect soundness?

 Person 1 stays the same, as their implied respect vector stayed the same.

-Person 2 now has an explicit/implied dot product of 2, for a soundness of 1.414, a gain of 54%.
+Person 2 now has an explicit/implied dot product of 2, for a soundness of 1, a gain of 6%.

 Person 3 now has an explicit/implied dot product of 1.0, for a soundness of 1.
-This is much higher than Person 3's previous soundness of 0.212.
+This is much higher than Person 3's previous soundness of 0.5, because Person 3's opinoin is now more internally consistent.

 If you want to be taken seriously in public, your words have to match up to themselves.
 The respect matrix allows us to measure, in a very limited sense, the extent to which our professed trust and respect for our peers actually makes sense.
+It also provides an incentive for people who are not directly part of a conflict, to help resolve that conflict.

-Person 2 has improved their social standing (among people who find soundness of explicit and implied respect a worthy goal) by resolving a conflict between two people they know. *A primary goal of the respect matrix is to provide new incentive for people who are not directly involved in a conflict, but know the conflicting parties, to help find a compromise.*
+Person 2 has improved their consistency (and thus their social standing) by resolving a conflict between two people they know. *A primary goal of the respect matrix is to provide new incentive for people who are not directly involved in a conflict, but know the conflicting parties, to help find a compromise.*

 In short, the respect matrix is a mechanism where multiple parties to a dispute have interest not solely in choosing one side over the other, but in repairing the dispute to increase their standing.
 It allows for us to identify bad actors who have upset large numbers of people without being charged in court (ahem), and provides us with a strong reason to drop minor disputes and focus on rooting out people who really are causing big problems, and encouraging them to stop and repair the damage they've caused.